corbett-lab/corbett-lab.github.io/Awards/README.md

 sort: 4.5
 ---
 # Lab Awards
 It is Corbett-Detig lab policy (as of ~2019) that any academic award that comes with a cash prize must be spent in part on a commemorative lava lamp.
+We are also deeply interested in the evolution and systematics of lava lamps.

 These are our lamps:

 - [Lavus parvusbryanii](/People/Lava_Lamp/Lavus_parvusbryanii/)
 - [2](/People/Lava_Lamp/2/)